 The Stand SMART for Heroes program partners with scientific organizations to provide scientific research findings to nonprofits across the country helping post-911 veterans, service members, and their families.

-This organization started because Bob Woodward and his wife faced one of the worst possible outcomes of war.
+This organization started because Bob Woodruff and his wife faced one of the worst possible outcomes of war.
 Their experience shows that this can happen to any army family, regardless of race, religion, or wealth.
-The foundation has taken Woodward’s fame and put it to good use by supporting other nonprofits around the country.
+The foundation has taken Woodruff’s fame and put it to good use by supporting other nonprofits around the country.

 Mission: To build and donate specially adapted custom homes nationwide for severely injured post-9/11 Veterans, to enable them to rebuild their lives